adbar/trafilatura/README.rst

     :target: https://codecov.io/gh/adbar/html-extractor

-Robust text extraction and boilerplate removal based on a combination of rules, XPath expressions and HTML tree examination.
+Robust extraction of main text content and boilerplate removal based on a combination of DOM-based examination, XPath expressions and rules.

-Extract the main text content of web pages, including text formatting and page structure.
+This library handles the extraction of the main text content while preserving part of the text formatting and page structure.
 Given a HTML document, it parses it, retrieves the main body text and converts it to XML or plain text.

 *Work in progress, first package release ahead.*